quickapps/docs/en/developers/plugins.rst

 Validating Settings
 -------------------

-Usually you would need to restrict what user's types in your settings form inputs, so for example you may need an users to type in only integer values for certain setting parameter.
+Usually you would need to restrict what user’s types in your settings form inputs, so for example you may need an users to type in only integer values for certain setting parameter.
 To validate these inputs you must use the ``Plugin.<PluginName>.settingsValidate`` event which is